-- (d) that consents are required from third parties and such consents cannot by reasonable endeavours be obtained: - (e) in respect of a standard or non-standard quotation made without a site visit, that an assumption made by the relevant gas conveyor in providing the quotation is incorrect because information provided by the customer was either incomplete or incorrect; - (f) that any visit is made wholly or mainly in connection with disconnecting the premises in exercise of a power granted to it pursuant to its licence as held under Article 8(1)(a) of the Gas Order;; - (g) where the service relates to the provision of metering services as defined in the licence of the gas conveyor issued under Article 8(1)(a) of the Gas Order; or - (h) in respect of paragraph (1)(a) and (1)(b) the gas conveyor considers that a request or requests received from the customer or a person acting with apparent authority for one or more customers were frivolous or vexatious. - (7) In this regulation "contract sum" means the accurate quotation for the connection.
+- (i) the lesser of £250 or the quotation sum for the provision of a new connection or altering an existing connection up to and including 275kWh per hour; - (ii) the lesser of £500 or the quotation sum for the provision of a new connection or altering an existing connection greater than 275kWh per hour; - (c) that the relevant gas conveyor is unable to provide an accurate quotation within the relevant time scales since the quotation will include costs that can only be negotiated with and paid to a third party; - (d) that consents are required from third parties and such consents cannot by reasonable endeavours be obtained; - (e) in respect of a standard or non-standard quotation made without a site visit, that an assumption made by the relevant gas conveyor in providing the quotation is incorrect because information provided by the customer was either incomplete or incorrect; - (f) that any visit is made wholly or mainly in connection with disconnecting the premises in exercise of a power granted to it pursuant to its licence as held under Article 8(1)(a) of the Gas Order; - (g) where the service relates to the provision of metering services as defined in the licence of the gas conveyor issued under Article 8(1)(a) of the Gas Order; or - (h) in respect of paragraph (1)(a) and (1)(b) the gas conveyor considers that a request or requests received from the customer or a person acting with apparent authority for one or more customers were frivolous or vexatious. - (7) In this regulation "quotation sum" means the price originally quoted for the connection.